tresorama/test-markdown-data-layer/src/data/blog/db/flat-file/README.md

 # Datasource - Flat File in Disk

-## Overview

-When you are initializing the project you:
-- Define your blog post front-matter custom fields schema
-- Code in React to customize appearance.

-When you have a new blogpost to add:
-- Create a new `.md` file inside a specific folder.
-- Re-Deploy

 ## Configuration

 You should have completed the "datasource agnostic" initial setup and be redirected here to perform additional configiration.